International Institute for Customer-Centered Leadership (IICCL)

 For more information please contact Tony (781) 710-0285 or Tony@C3Excellence.com

 Purpose of IICCL

-The mission of the IICCL is to build upon and expand access to the customer-centered culture (C3) principles and system developed by Robin Lawton.
+The mission of the IICCL is to offer public workshops that are based on the customer-centered culture (C3) principles and system.
+Those public events expand access to thought-leading material that is otherwise only offered on an in-house basis.
 We passionately believe that enabling enterprises to understand and satisfy their customers’ unmet and unknown needs makes a direct contribution to the social well being of everyone in the wider society.
 We act locally to guide change for individual organizations while our intent is to think globally about how the sum of those changes will advance society as a whole.

 Changing culture at any level is one of the most difficult tasks a leader or change agent can pursue.
 The business literature is replete with stories of failure.
 That is despite many hundreds of millions of dollars expended in the effort over the years.
 We are also aware that commonly practiced initiatives under names such as Lean, Six Sigma, ISO 9001 and others have had a poor record of impact on the life of customers.
 So we know this is a high-risk endeavor, not for the faint of heart.

 We have been fortunate to find ways to reduce risk, accelerate the rate of change, magnify customer impact, engage employees, create astounding results and sustain the change achieved.
 Our mission is to teach others how to do that.

 Our clients are impatient and so are we.
 They want simplicity, speed, raving fans, high ROI, initiative scalability and an unassailable position in their industry without a huge investment.
 In other words, they want new thinking, new strategies, new tools and new successes.
 Those are the kinds of aspirational results we help our clients get.